 Australia has an abundance of natural gas.
 New gas projects in northern gas basins such as the Surat in Queensland and the Beetaloo in the Northern Territory have the potential to power our economy for decades.
 These projects would support employment during delivery and ensure reliable and affordable energy for our nation.

-In the Beetaloo, south-east of Darwin, the delivery of the Sturt Plateau Pipeline later this year will mean Australian gas is available to keep the lights on in the Northern Territory, generating 150 jobs during peak construction.
+In the Beetaloo, south-east of Darwin, the delivery of APA’s Sturt Plateau Pipeline later this year will mean Australian gas is available to keep the lights on in the Northern Territory, generating 150 jobs during peak construction.

 Dedicated gas storage facilities will also be needed, connected to new gas-powered generation infrastructure.
 Batteries have a role to play but can’t provide the long duration energy storage needed to get us through long periods of low renewable generation.